-Adventurers is a small group intervention which takes place daily for up to 1 hour.
+Purple is small group teaching which takes place each morning daily.
 The sessions focus on acquiring mastery in the core mathematics and reading skills.
-During reading sessions the Navigator Max reading scheme is used to develop pupils' ability to read fluently, retell a story and really understand the events which take place.
+During reading sessions the Oxford Owl and Navigator Max reading schemes are used to develop pupils' ability to read fluently, retell a story and really understand the events which take place.
 The teacher focuses on asking retrieval questions and the pupils are supported with answering these questions when they are presented in a variety of different ways.
 During maths sessions the learning focuses on developing the pupils' mastery of place value, addition, subtraction, multiplication and division.
 During the sessions staff use concrete resources and diagrams to support pupils with their mathematical understanding.
+There is a higher pupil to staff ratio in this group.